SEA Lab Members

 LEENA PANDYA, ND

 Volunteer Research Assistant

-Leena Pandya is the newest addition to the lab, joining in October 2020.
+Leena Pandya is a newer addition to the lab, joining in October 2020.
 She earned her undergraduate degree in Neurobiology & Behavior from Cornell University, after which she pursued her Doctorate in Naturopathic Medicine from Bastyr University and completed her residency at an outpatient integrative neurology clinic.
 Leena has contributed to various research projects in the past at the NIH's National Cancer Institute, UW-Harborview, and both her alma maters.
 Currently, she is a practicing Naturopathic Doctor specializing in lifestyle medicine, herbal remedies for primary care concerns, and regenerative joint therapies.
 Her most recent research interests include non-pharmacological options for metabolic syndrome and non-opiate solutions for pain.
 At the SEA Lab, she assists with the TemPredict and HEAT BED studies.